Pasewark/DPO-arithmetic/README.md

 ## What is this repo?

 This is a fork from https://github.com/eric-mitchell/direct-preference-optimization.
 This repo adds support for LORA and also improves the capability to resume training from a checkpoint.
 A nice thing to note when using LORA with DPO loss is that we can simply make the reference model equal to the sft model with disabled adapters.
 This saves a bit of memory.
-It also adds support for the arithmetic dataset from the GOAT paper and an additional addition dataset I made.
+This repo also adds support for the arithmetic dataset from the GOAT paper and an additional addition dataset I made.

 To run supervised fine-tuning for example, you can do this command: